Pairs of projections and commuting isometries: Concluding remarks

+whenever at least one of the following three hypotheses hold: \begin{enumerate} \item $T$ has at least two distinct positive eigenvalues. \item $T$ has only one positive eigenvalue in $(0, 1)$. \item $1$ is the only positive eigenvalue of $T$ with $\mbox{dim}E_1(T)= 1$. \end{enumerate} If $\cle$ is infinite-dimensional, then the same conclusion holds whenever

+Finally, we remark that the general questions considered in this paper are those which are fairly routine in the theory of single isometries but appear to be somewhat challenging in the theory of pairs of commuting isometries.
+Moreover, the complication involved in the range of our answers seems to further indicate the intricate structure of pairs of commuting isometries and shift invariant subspaces of the Hardy space over the bidisc \cite{Yang-S}.

-\textbf{Acknowledgement:} The first author is grateful to the Indian Statistical Institute Bangalore for offering a visiting position.
-The research of the first named author was supported in part by NBHM (National Board of Higher Mathematics, India) Post Doctoral fellowship File No. 0204/21/2018/R\&D-II/3030.
-The research of the second named author is supported by NBHM (National Board of Higher Mathematics, India) Post Doctoral fellowship File No. 0204/26/2019/R\&D-II/12037.
-The research of the third named author is supported in part by NBHM grant NBHM/R.P.64/2014, and the Mathematical Research Impact Centric Support (MATRICS) grant, File No: MTR/2017/000522 and Core Research Grant, File No: CRG/2019/000908, by the Science and Engineering Research Board (SERB), Department of Science \& Technology (DST), Government of India.
+\textbf{Acknowledgement:} We are grateful to the referee for a careful reading of the manuscript.
+The first author is grateful to the Indian Statistical Institute Bangalore for offering a visiting position.
+The research of the first named author is supported in part by NBHM (National Board of Higher Mathematics, India) Post Doctoral fellowship File No. 0204/21/2018/R\&D-II/3030.
+The second named author is supported in part by the Mathematical Research Impact Centric Support, MATRICS (MTR/2017/000522), and Core Research Grant (CRG/2019/000908), by SERB (DST), Government of India.
+The research of the third named author is supported by NBHM (National Board of Higher Mathematics, India) Post Doctoral fellowship File No. 0204/26/2019/R\&D-II/12037.